-Course topics: This is the first time that the two courses AM4815 (undergraduate) and AM9505 (graduate) are combined.
-Previously, AM4815 focuses on the Green's functions under various scenarios of the domain and boundary conditions, and their applications to linear inhomogeneous PDEs, while AM9505 intends to offer an introduction to nonlinear PDEs for graduate students in applied mathematics.
-Considering the nature of combination of two totally different courses, my plan is a combination of the the syllabuses of the two courses with carefully chosen adoption and abandonment in the two syllabuses.
+Course topics: This is a cross listed course, a combination of the two courses AM4815 (undergraduate) and AM9505 (graduate).
+Previously, AM4815 focused on Green's functions under various scenarios of the domain and boundary conditions, and their applications to linear inhomogeneous PDEs, while AM9505 intended to offer an introduction to nonlinear PDEs for graduate students in applied mathematics.
+Considering the nature of combination of two totally different courses, my plan is naturally a combination of the syllabuses of the two courses with carefully chosen adoption and abandonment in the two syllabuses.
 They include: